 -Robbie Wallace, Former New England Ruffneck

 Rich Gedman currently coaches in the Boston Red Sox farm system.
-In 2016 and 2017 he has served with the Pawtucket Red Sox.
+For the past three seasons he has served with the Pawtucket Red Sox.
 He previously managed six seasons for the Worcester Tornadoes (2005-2010) in the Independent Can-Am League.

 A native of Massachusetts, Gedman signed with the Red Sox as a non-drafted free agent in 1977 and played 13 seasons in the Major Leagues with the Red Sox (1980-1990), Houston Astros (1990) and St. Louis Cardinals (1991-1992).
 He earned a pair of All-Star selections in 1985 and 1986.
 He was the Red Sox catcher for the 1986 American League pennant run and caught Roger Clemens' first 20-strikeout game on April 29, 1986.

 Boston Red Sox 1980-1990

 Chad Epperson - Current Minor League Catching Coordinator, Boston Red Sox

 Ray Fagnant - Current Northeast Scout, Boston Red Sox